patrickjohncollins/patrickjohncollins.github.io/goals.md

 date: 2020-05-04
 ---

-I have hopes and dreams, but sometimes I forget them, and I find myself at a loss as to what I should do next.
-I need to set myself goals, and revise them regularly.
-In fact, this is my first goal.
-I wish I had learnt this life skill earlier, better late than never.

-Good health is the most important thing in life.
-To this end, I intend to cease smoking tobacco definitively.
-I am terrified of developing lung cancer.
-I have quit many times, but I keep slipping back into the habit.
-Perhaps I should try professional help?
-I intend to reduce my consumption of alcohol to less than 140ml per week, and less than 50ml in any day.
-I intend to reduce my consumption of coffee to one cup per day.

-My body shall be beautiful.
-I intend to obtain the physique of Michelangelo's David.
-I need to identify and follow a daily exercise routine to develop my upper body.
-I want to straighten my teeth.
-I want to tattoo my body with a map of the Earth, a map of the stars, and a map of the solar system.
+I want to live my life according to my goals.
+I want to revise my goals every week.
+It all depends on me.

+I want to be healthy.
+This rests on three pillars, which are: breaking addicions, controlling eating and performing physical activity.
+I want to quit smoking tobacco, quit drinking coffee and alcohol.
+I want to stop eating processed foods, sugar, and wean myself off starch.
+I want to swim and practise yoga every day.
+In so doing my body will transform into the shape that I have always dreamt of, I will sleep better, have more energy and survive longer.

+I want to be happy.
+Meditate every day.
+I want to establish and maintain positive relationships.
+To this end, I want to overcome my social anxiety.
+I want to live in a beautiful place with natural surroundings.
+I want to hear birdsong in the morning.
+I want to be able to go walking in nature from my front door.
+I want to be able to swim in the sea, bask in the sun, be warm.
+I want to feel comfortable in my home.
+I want to spend my time playing.
+Play more, buy toys.
+Allow myself frivialities.
+I want to enjoy my life to the fullest extent possible.

 My mind shall be beautiful.
 I want to be friendly, funny and empathetic.
 I intend to overcome my social anxiety.
 I intend to meditate every day.
+Standup / improv.
+Therapy.

 I want to establish and maintain a long-term romantic relationship with a woman, and have a child together.